dkdl012/NoRTune/README.md

 ![python version](https://img.shields.io/badge/python-3.10-blue)

 # NoRTune
 We introduce NoRTune, a resource-efficient and reliable configuration tuning framework for Spark that leverages subspace-based Bayesian optimization and a noise-robust acquisition function.
 Spark-Tuner optimizes Spark configuration by effectively reducing high-dimensional parameters without requiring time-consuming and resource-intensive determination of the target dimensionality.
 Moreover, it is able to select an optimal configuration with reliable performance by reducing the impact of noise.

+NoRTune is published on Engineering Applications of Artificial Intelligence [📖](https://doi.org/10.1016/j.engappai.2025.111332).

 * The base of this code is [here](https://github.com/LeoIV/Bounce).